General

 To make our conference as accessible and inclusive as possible for our attendees, the following will be available to attendees:

-Virtual: Live American Sign Language (ASL) interpretation for the main and keynote sessions; downloadable presentation slides for virtual sessions (where available).
+Virtual: Live American Sign Language (ASL) interpretation for the main and keynote sessions; Closed captioning capability for virtual sessions; downloadable presentation slides for virtual sessions (where provided/approved by presenters).

 In-Person: Live American Sign Language (ASL) interpretation for the general, keynote, and plenary sessions; breast/chestfeeding and pumping spaces; an ADA compliant conference venue (click on “See Accessibility Features”).
 For more information about the physical features of the host hotel’s accessible rooms, common areas or special services relating to a specific disability please call +1 770-953-4500.
 Attendees will have the opportunity to inform BMMA of any additional accessibility concerns or accommodations on their registration form.
 If additional support is needed, please email conference@bmmainc.org with the subject: “Accessibility and Accommodations.”